Skip to main content

 Is AoIT more difficult?

 No. All courses follow the NC standard course of study.
 What will be different is the integration of technology into core classes, interdisciplinary approach/teaching, and project-based learning.
 Work-based learning and 21st Century Skills are also included in AoIT courses.
 AoIT students will have many projects that involve working in teams and giving presentations.
-AoIT students are required to take at least one academy course each year to meet their certification requirements.
+Academy students are required to take at least one academy course each year to meet their certification requirements.

 Can an AoIT student still participate in athletics or clubs?